A B C D E F G H I J K L M N O P Q R S T U V W X Y X

 FDII. (see Foreign-derived intangible income).

 Federal Reserve.
-The central bank of the United States that controls monetary policy.
-The Federal Reserve System of the United States, also referred to as the Fed, is made up of 12 Federal Reserve Banks throughout the country and is headed by a Board of Governors.
-The Fed controls monetary policy by making open-market sales or purchases of government bonds and Treasury bills.
+The central bank of the US that controls monetary policy.
+The Federal Reserve System of the United States, also referred to as the Fed, is made up of 12 Federal Reserve Banks throughout the country and headed by a Board of Governors.
+The Fed controls monetary policy by raising or lowering interest rates or making open-market sales or purchases of government bonds and Treasury bills.

-Fiscal year (FY).
+Fiscal year.
 A government’s accounting period designated by the calendar year in which it ends.
-The federal government’s 2019 fiscal year begins on October 1, 2018 and ends on September 30.
+The federal government’s 2019 fiscal year (abbreviated as FY) begins on October 1, 2018 and ends on September 30.
 2019.
 The fiscal year in most states ends on June 30.

 Flat tax.
 A proposal for tax reform that would replace the income tax system with a single-rate (or flat-rate) tax on businesses and on individuals after an exempt amount.
-Many flat tax proposals are designed to be consumption rather than income taxes (see VAT), many would retain politically sensitive deductions such as for mortgage interest payments, and most are really not “flat” because they grant an exemption for a certain amount of earnings.
+Many flat tax proposals are designed to be more like consumption rather than income taxes (see VAT).
+Flat tax proposals often are not completely “flat” because they may retain politically sensitive deductions (such as those for mortgage interest payments) or grant an exemption for a certain amount of earnings.

 G